Shuruqa/fuzzy-guacamole/README.md

 This project aims to track and manage the team projects, daily tasks, milestones, and the team members work progress.
 You could export a member tasks progress report in excel or pdf.
 Also, there's a notification of the tasks due date, as well a dashboard to showcase all the projects progress & ongoing tasks to keep the whole work tracked.

 ### Prerequisites
-- Xampp you could download from [here](https://www.apachefriends.org/download.html)
+- Xampp you could install Apache from [here](https://www.apachefriends.org/download.html)
-- MyphpAdmin from [here](https://www.phpmyadmin.net/downloads/) or MySQL
+- MyphpAdmin install from [here](https://www.phpmyadmin.net/downloads/) or MySQL
 - Mpdf you could refer to this github repository [page](https://github.com/mpdf/mpdf)
 - PhPExcel- 1.8